Submodular Maximization using Test Scores: Model and Problem Formulation

-\item \emph{Success-Probability}: $g(\vec{x}) = 1-\prod_{i=1}^n(1-f(x_i))$, where $f:\reals \rightarrow [0,1]$ is an increasing function that satisfies $f(0) = 0$.
-The success-probability production function is often used as a model of tasks for which each individual solution is either good or bad, and it suffices to have at least one good solution for the task to be successfully solved. \end{enumerate}
+Finally, we make note of the \emph{success probability value function}, defined by $g(\vec{x}) = 1-\prod_{i=1}^n(1-p(x_i))$, where $p:\reals \rightarrow [0,1]$ is an increasing function that satisfies $p(0) = 0$.
+This value function is often used as a model of tasks for which input solutions are independent and either good or bad (success or failure), and it suffices to have at least one good solution for the task to be successfully solved, e.g., see~\cite{kleinbergO11}.